Intrepid Travel : Morocco Uncovered

 I’ve been to a lot of countries on my own, and I’m comfortable with my travel style and the things that excite me and the things that terrify me.
 In certain circumstances, I relish the “adventure” of traveling alone, but when confronted with destinations where the cultures, languages, and attitudes about women traveling alone are vastly different, I prefer the companionship of small group excursions.

 In Morocco, you are not needed to schedule a tour (although many people visit on their own without doing so).
 But once you’ve been there, it’s a site that you should definitely explore with a guide, especially if you’re a lady traveling alone.

-Was there anything that could have occurred to me if I'd gone to Morocco all by myself?
-It's unlikely.
-However, I know that if I had traveled on my own, I would have spent more time on guard and would have missed out on some places and activities.
+Was there anything that could have occurred to me if I’d gone to Morocco all by myself?
+It’s unlikely.
+I would have spent more time on alert and missed certain locations and activities if I had gone alone.

 Intrepid Travel Morocco Uncovered : How much money do you need?